wp-plugins/robo-gallery/readme.txt

 = How to change font style of the gallery image caption? =

 In gallery settings you can enable custom caption settings where you can customize font style and see results in live preview

+= How to load more function work? =

+In gallery admin section you can define amount of the images for the first load and after click on load more button.
+Load more it's such google gallery style pagination functionality which make you able to limit amount of the images for the first load

+= How to define video for some gallery image? =

+Every gallery image have additional fields where you can define custom link, title, description.
+One of the link option allow you to define link type, for example video link.
+All this options you can find in gallery images manager, inside general gallery settings

+= How to define custom link for some gallery images? =

+Every gallery image have additional fields where you can define custom link, title, description.
+All this options you can find in gallery images manager, inside general gallery settings

 = How to change ordering of the gallery images? =